ADVOCACY * SUPPORT * AWARENESS

 SIDDC Executive Board Officers

-Jason Harr is the Senior Director of Program Services at On Your Mark, Inc. He has been with the agency since 2009, working his way up from the recreational program, to Assistant Residential Director, to Director of Residential Services prior to his current role.
+Jason Harr is the Associate Director at On Your Mark, Inc. He has been with the agency since 2009, working his way up from the recreational program, to Assistant Residential Director, to Director of Residential Services prior to his current role.
 He also sits on the agency’s Human Rights Committee as well as the Incident Review Committee.
 Jason has been a member of the SIDDC since 2013, and was formerly the co-chair of the Residential Quality of Life Committee since 2014.
 Jason graduated with a Master’s degree in Mental Health Counseling from Touro College in 2012.
-Jason is a strong advocate for the field of Intellectual and Developmental Disabilities, and is excited to begin a new chapter in his role with the SIDDC.
-In his personal time, he enjoys spending time with his family and 3 children.
+Jason is a strong advocate for the field of Intellectual and Developmental Disabilities, and is excited for his role with the SIDDC.
+In his personal time, he enjoys spending time with his family and 4 children.